 The last mile seems difficult but through a shared vision by every stakeholder it is achievable.
 We live by the words of the African proverb: “If you want to go fast, go alone.
 If you want to go far, go together.”

 We at Right to Care will continue to apply the World Health Organisation’s and the SA Government’s clinical guidelines in circumcision together with our deep respect for the sacred journey from boyhood to manhood.

-Right to Care is a non-profit organisation that supports and delivers prevention, care, and treatment services for HIV and TB.
+RIGHT TO CARE is a non-profit organization that supports and delivers prevention, care, and treatment services for HIV and TB.
 Through technical assistance, Right to Care supports private sector, the Department of Health and the Department of Correctional Services.
 In addition, through direct service delivery, Right to Care treats patients for HIV, TB, sexually transmitted infections and offers medical male circumcision.